dchen278/Yale-ASTR170-FinalProject/README.md

 pip install -r requirements.txt
 ```

-Get the dataset from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/galaxy-classification) and place it in the `data` directory.
+Get the dataset from [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/galaxy-classification) and place it in the `model` directory.

 Then, run the following command: